seawarrior181/PasswordPump_II/README.md

 # Change Log
 unreleased v2.0.6
  Note: please use v2.0.5 unless you're adventurous.
+  * Added the ability to edit RGB LED intensity, login attempts before logout, and  minutes before automatic logout from the PasswordPumpGUI.
   * Changed the behavior of sending a password so that a <TAB> character is sent before the <CR> carriage return character is sent.
 This helps with automatically logging all the way into certain sites.
-  * Added a feature whereby after 1 minute of inactivity the time left before logout is displayed on the device.
+  * Added a feature whereby after 1 minute of inactivity the time remaining before automatic logout is displayed on the device.
   * Fixed a defect in PasswordPumpGUI whereby you could navigate to and edit fields before the port was open, resulting in the display of error messages.
   * Cleaned up Factory Reset to reset more values, like keyboard language, encoder type, logout timeout, so that they would not persist after a soft reset (a reset performed by selecting Factory Reset from the menu).
 The values were not persisting after a hard reset.
   * Fixed a defect in Fix Corruption whereby if the head of the linked list was deleted, Fix Corruption would effectivly wipe out the ability to navigate to all accounts.